terror/modus/README.md

-**logic** is a simple Python program for simulating a logical deduction system.
+**modus** is a simple Python program for simulating a natural deduction system.